 I am interested in the neural correlates of reward and pleasure with a view to better understanding ideas around “food addiction”.
 I am also interested in how the brain is influenced by palatable food, diet, obesity and stress, particularly by exposure before birth, and whether prenatal experience may have long-lasting effects across life.

-Research in the Leng lab is funded by two European Community Seventh Framework Programme Grants: NeuroFAST and Full4Health.
+Research in our lab is funded by three European Community Seventh Framework Programme Grants: Nudge it, NeuroFAST and Full4Health.

 JRW Menzies, KP Skibicka, E Egecioglu, G Leng, SL Dickson.
 Peripheral signals modifying food reward.
 In Handbook of Experimental Pharmacology: Appetite Control, Ed.
 H-G Joost; Springer, 2012; Vol 209.

 JRW Menzies, 2012.
 My brain made me do it and my gut didn’t help.
 J Neuroendocrinol.
 24(9):1272-3.

 JRW Menzies, SL Dickson, G Leng, 2012.
 Neural substrates underlying interactions between appetite, stress and reward.
 Obesity Facts 5(2):208-220.

 This article was published on Nov 12, 2014